Andrew Robinson Stoney: Second marriage

+He remained imprisoned until his death.

 Death

-Andrew Robinson Stoney-Bowes died on 16 January 1810 in the Rules of the King's Bench Prison, Southwark, London.
+Stoney died on 16 January 1810, aged 62, at the Rules of the King's Bench Prison in Southwark, London.

 Fictional representations

 William Thackeray learned of Stoney Bowes' life story from the Countess's grandson John Bowes and used it as the basis of his 1844 novel The Luck of Barry Lyndon..
 The novel, in turn, become the source of the 1975 film Barry Lyndon directed by Stanley Kubrick.